zoontek/valienv/README.md

 // }>
 ```

-_⚠️  In case of incorrect environment variables, the function will throw an `EnvValidationError` exposing `variables` names (not their values) to prevent your application from starting._
+_⚠️  In case of incorrect environment variables, the function will either exit the process or throw an EnvValidationError, exposing the variable names (but not their values) to prevent your application from starting._

 #### overrides